MarounHaddad/Labeler-for-image-classification/README.md

-# Labeler for image classification
+# Labeler for binary image classification